 However, as a point of comparison, the Bush Institute did calculate regional scores after weighting countries by their GDP and by their population, rather than simply averaging the different countries' scores.
 This resulted in the countries with the largest GDP or population exerting greater influence on the score of the entire region.

-For example, the United States accounts for roughly 88 percent of the total North America GDP.
-Therefore, 88 percent of the North America grade when weighted by GDP is determined based upon the U.S. performance on the four indices.
-Mexico’s performance carries less weight, since its GDP only accounts for five percent of the region.
-Combining the grades using a simple average yields a 2017 grade of B+ (75.4).
-After weighting by GDP, North America's 2017 grade improves to an A (88.6).
+For example, the United States accounts for roughly 87 percent of the total North America GDP.
+Therefore, 87 percent of the North America grade, when weighted by GDP, is determined based upon the U.S. performance on the four indices.
+Mexico’s performance carries less weight because its GDP only accounts for five percent of the total North America GDP.
+Combining the grades using a simple average yields a 2018 grade of B+ (76.8).
+After weighting by GDP, North America's 2018 grade improves to an A (90.4).

 Data Sorting in the Explore Section